ulodciv/cluster_deployer/README.md

 	- Perhaps the RA could try to clean up a crashed master instance by starting it and shutting it down

+- Make deployer work on Linux (shouldn't require too much work)

-- Make deployer work on VMWare.
+- Make deployer work on QEMU and VMWare.